 Once you have worked out your limits, you can then start to allocate the time you need to spend on different aspects of your business.
 It sounds simple but many of us overlook this simple step.
 Fore-planning will save you a lot of heartache.

 2. PUT A VALUE ON YOUR TIME

 “Time is money” as the old saying goes and it is time to put a price on yours.
-Not only will this help in the overall costings of your start up but it will also allow you to manage your workload.
-Price correctly and your business will reap the rewards; under-price and you may end up working too long on the low value jobs.
-Time a limited resource and expensive: managing your time is one of the hardest aspects of running your own business.
-You find out more information for new businesses on pricing jobs here.
+Not only will this help in the overall costings of your startup but it will also allow you to manage your workload.
+Price correctly and your business will reap the rewards; under-price and you may end up working too long on the low-value jobs.
+Time is a limited resource and expensive: managing your time is one of the hardest aspects of running your own business.
+You find out more information for new businesses on here.

-That’s right, we give you permission to purchase that block of chocolate..
+That’s right, we give you permission to purchase that bottle of wine.

 Let’s face it, there’s nothing worse than busying yourself with a hundred jobs to do and never reaching the end.
 Make reasonable to-do lists, with your time limitations in mind, and feel the positivity that ticking off each completed task brings.

 Don’t worry if your list isn’t a mile long – shorter lists are actually better.
 Breaking large projects into smaller iterations shows clear progress and will motivate you as you move toward the final product.

 If you continually set yourself unreasonable goals, you will only slow yourself down, and the negative vibes of having an unfinished list can do serious damage to your self-confidence.
 Here are some more top tips on creating to-do lists.